jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 6. Click **Close** on all open notifications that appear at the top of the window in Visual Studio Code.

-### Step 4: Start the Azure Data Lake local run service
+### Step 4: Start and configure the Azure Data Lake local run service
 1.

 <a name="Exercise3"></a>